rahulvatakara/ReferenceUI/README.md

 -   Well-documented code with clear explanations and annotations, making it easy to understand and adapt.
 -   Examples covering common UI patterns, such as navigation, forms, lists, and more.
 -   Customizable and interactive demos to experiment with different configurations and visual styles.
--   Compatibility with both iOS and macOS platforms, enabling developers to build UIs for multiple Apple devices.
+-   Compatibility with iOS platforms, enabling developers to build UIs for multiple Apple devices.

 ## Installation